Hell in a Cell (2014): Main event

 In the main event, Dean Ambrose faced Seth Rollins in a Hell in a Cell match.
 Ambrose climbed the cell before the match began, and Jamie Noble and Joey Mercury emerged and tried to coax him down.
 Mercury and Noble climbed the cell but Ambrose attacked them with a kendo stick, allowing Rollins to climb the cell and attack Ambrose.
 Both attacked each other until they fell off the side of the cage and through the announce tables (similar to Mick Foley's famous 1998 incident).
 Both were placed onto stretchers until Ambrose recovered and attacked Rollins.
 The match officially started when both participants entered the cell.
 Ambrose sat on a chair while taunting Rollins and berating him for his betrayal.
 Ambrose performed a Diving Elbow Drop through a table on Rollins.
 Ambrose attempted to put Rollins through cinder blocks but Rollins avoided it.
 Kane sprayed a fire extinguisher at Ambrose through the cell, allowing Rollins to perform a Powerbomb through a table on Ambrose.
 Rollins executed a Curb Stomp on Ambrose for a near-fall.
 As Ambrose attempted a Curb Stomp on Rollins, the arena lights cut out and Bray Wyatt's lantern appeared in the middle of the ring, spraying out smoke and projecting an image of a ghostly specter while Wyatt was heard reciting an incantation.
 Wyatt emerged from the smoke and executed a Uranage Slam on Ambrose, who was then pinned by Rollins for the victory.
-After the match, Wyatt executed a Sister Abigail on Ambrose and laughed maniacally until the show ended.
+After the match, Wyatt executed a Sister Abigail on Ambrose and laughed maniacally until the event ended.

 Reception

 The event received generally positive reviews.
-James Caldwell of the Pro Wrestling Torch rated the Bella match and the Divas championship match between AJ Lee and Paige with 2 stars each, saying that Brie Bella's loss "[made] the babyface seem weak", while calling the Divas championship match a "solid match", but at the same time asking "Now, where do they go with A.J. and Paige after putting an end to their game of hot potato with the title?", referring to the title changes that the two exchanged at SummerSlam and Night of Champions.
+James Caldwell of Pro Wrestling Torch rated the Bella match and the Divas championship match between AJ Lee and Paige with 2 stars each, saying that Brie Bella's loss "[made] the babyface seem weak", while calling the Divas championship match a "solid match", but at the same time asking "Now, where do they go with A.J. and Paige after putting an end to their game of hot potato with the title?", referring to the title changes that the two exchanged at SummerSlam and Night of Champions.
 Caldwell didn't rate the Rollins vs. Ambrose match, stating that it was a "chaotic match fitting the feud", but with "a questionable TV-style finish to a main event.